By Holly Reisem Hanna

 Job fairs are the best way to get a job fast.
 Job fairs vary in size, but you can find many that host 100+ employers who are all hiring.
 Connecting face-to-face with decision makers is a must when it comes to getting job interviews and offers; something that online job hunting fails to do, but job fairs naturally facilitate.
-It would take a job seeker months, if not years, to arrange 100 in person meetings with hiring managers if only conducting an online search.
-By attending a job fair you can quickly get your resume into the hands of company.
+It would take a job seeker months, if not years, to arrange 100 in-person meetings with hiring managers if only conducting an online search.
+By attending a job fair, you can quickly get your resume into the hands of the company.

 Mike Bowman – CareerAndJobFairs.com

 11. You Need to Ask

 Having consulted on a great many hires, I have to say that one of the most neglected keys to getting hired lies in the questions you ask during the interview.
 They can be every bit as important as the questions you answer.
 And the best questions show not just an interest in the job, but an interest in helping the company accomplish its goals.

 - What would the perfect employee for this job look like for you?

 - In the best of all possible worlds, what would you like me to accomplish for you?
 In three months?
 In a year?
 In five years?

 This works even better if, in responding to the answers the interviewer gives, the applicant demonstrates all the research he or she has done about the company.
 One applicant I know went far beyond checking out the company's website and online articles about the company and actually called some employees who held the type of position she was applying for as well as several of their managers.
 So she was able to show her understanding of the specific issues these employees faced and the ways the company wanted to deal with those issues.